autorope/donkeydocs/docs/guide/train_autopilot.md

 3. If you crash or run off the track press Stop Car immediately to stop recording.
 If you are using a joystick tap the Triangle button to erase the last 5 seconds of records.
 4. After you've collected 10-20 laps of good data (5-20k images) you can stop your car with `Ctrl-c` in the ssh session for your car.
-5. The data you've collected is in the data folder in the most recent tub folder.
+5. The data you've collected is in the mycar data folder.

 ## Transfer data from your car to your computer